DragonsDom/website/details.md

 We recommend to use bottled water in the electric kettle as the tap water will cause scaling / white residue inside.

+## Hallway

+The tiles in the hallway were created by prisoners in the [Croatian Alcatraz](https://en.wikipedia.org/wiki/Goli_Otok).
+The oven unit stored there is functional, but only the hob, not the oven part.

 ## Downstairs Flat

 Currently used to store the waste whilst we wait for recycling pickups.
 There is also a room that could be fairly liveable.